-The review of the metrics and their role in the CBR topic helps us to understand the criterion for receiving a CBR202010.
-That criterion is that the provider listed as a referring provider on claims with at least \$50,000 or more in total paid charges for the target L-codes.
+The review of the metrics and their role in the CBR topic helps us to understand the criteria for receiving a CBR202111.
+The criteria are that the provider is listed as a referring provider on claims with at least \$50,000 or more in total paid charges for the target L-codes, the provider is a recipient of Letter 2, and the provider is in the top 50% of providers meeting criteria 1 & 2.
 Again, those paid charges are paid charges as a result of the provider being listed as the referring provider for the orthoses.

-The four outcomes for the provider's state and national comparisons are listed here.
+Each metric analysis results in a comparison of the provider to their peers.
+The four outcomes for the provider's state and national comparisons are listed here for each metric analysis.
 These outcomes are the basis of the comparisons made regarding the provider's billing patterns and those of their peers.
 The four outcomes that can come of each metric analysis are significantly higher, which means the provider's value is greater than or equal to the 80th percentile from the state or national mean.
 Higher, which means the provider's value is greater than the state or national mean.
 Does not exceed, which means the provider's value is less than or equal to the state or national mean.
 And then, not applicable means that the provider does not have sufficient data for comparison.